COVID-19 has changed a lot, but it isn’t likely to change where corporations locate their HQs.

 Right next door to top tech talent pipelines

 There’s an upside to counting a top tech university as one of your neighbours.
 While talent is mobile, there is no guarantee that top tech talent will move for a job.
 A recent study into University of Waterloo graduates – that is, graduates of Canada’s top technology university – found that about 60% stay in Canada.
 There’s a reason that top tech companies cluster around top tech talent pipelines.
+It doesn't hurt that Canada has some of the world's best business immigration programs, which means your talent pipeline doesn't need to be local - it can be global.

 Give families more life for less money